 If you’ve been to other cities in Europe (or major tourist cities around the world), you’ll probably recognize a scam when you see one.
 These scammers take advantage of unsuspecting tourists.

-Here are a couple of popular scams you should be aware of:
+If you’re visiting Paris for the first time, here are a couple of popular scams you should be aware of:

 The string/ bracelet scam

 People may ask if you’d like a “friendship bracelet or ring”.
 They will tie it so tight that you can’t remove it and then demand money from you.
 Keep an eye out for these people (usually males) near popular museums and the Montmartre area.